ProkopHapala/SimpleSimulationEngine/README.md

 - Computer graphics
 - Educational purposes

+## Structure
-Computational core is written in C++11.
-Standalone apps, demos and games use SDL2 and OpenGL 1.2 and 4.0 for Graphical user interface.
-Some apps use embeded Lua3.2 for scripting.
-Python 2.7 using numpy and matplotlib is used to make conveneitne science/engineering packeges wrapaing C++ core libraries.
+* Computational core is written in C++11.
+* Standalone apps, demos and games use SDL2 and OpenGL 1.2 and 4.0 for Graphical user interface.
+* Some apps use embeded Lua3.2 for scripting.
+* Python 2.7 + numpy + matplotlib is used to make convenient science/engineering packeges partialy wrappaing the C/C++ core libraries.
+* In addition there are some documents using iPython (Jupyter) and javascript+WebGL for rendering interactive 3D graphics and editors of glsl shaders on web.

 ## Philosophy
 Main motivation is to assemble various common algorithma from physics, numerical mathematics, computer graphics and computer science and build minimalistic tools for rapid development of physical simulation programs and games.

 **I should be:**